Welcome to the Easy MTD help.

 Associated figures cannot be manually specified when performing these actions because it would break HMRC digital link rules.

-To select a figures file, perform the following actions in any window that contains a Figures File panel:
+To select a figures file, perform the following actions:

-- Click the Find button in the Figures File panel to open the Figures File window (see fig. below).
+- Click the Find button in the Figures File panel to open the Figures File window (see figure below).

 - Locate the Excel (xlsx, xls, xlsm), text (txt) or comma-separated values (csv) file where the figures are stored.